 Like all modern streaming services, Disney+ allows you to stream directly from DisneyPlus.com on Windows, MacOS, and Chrome OS computers (sorry, Linux).
 You can't download videos for offline playback when streaming through the browser, but you do have some handy keyboard controls.

 If you're on a Chromebook, just keep in mind you'll probably have it error out the first time you try to watch, but after a quick refresh, it should work just fine.
 Chromebooks are also the only laptops that can download videos for offline playback because Chromebooks also use they can use the Android app via Google Play.

-Most people want to stream on a bigger screen so that they can enjoy Disney+ with their friends and family, and that means that supporting the gaming and entertainment consoles that we use now more than ever.
+Most people want to stream on a bigger screen so that they can enjoy Disney+ with their friends and family, and that means supporting the gaming and entertainment consoles that we use now more than ever.
 Support for Android TV, Roku devices, Google Chromecast, Apple TV and Fire TV devices has been here since launch day.

-On the gaming console side, both the PlayStation 4 series and Xbox One series are supported right now, and the upcoming PS5 and Xbox Series X are expected to be supported when they launch at the end of the year.
+On the gaming console side, both the PlayStation 4 series and Xbox One series are supported right now, as well as the new PS5 and Xbox Series X and Series S consoles.
 I honestly believe that gaming consoles are the best for watching Disney+ because you can use your controller triggers to fast forward and rewind more easily than using the on-screen controls.

-On the mobile console side of the equation, no mobile consoles are currently supported, although Disney has hinted at bringing Disney+ to Nintendo Switch in the future.
+No mobile consoles are currently supported on the mobile console side of the equation, although Disney has hinted at bringing Disney+ to Nintendo Switch in the future.
 We have no concrete timeline on when it could launch on Switch, though.